Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 # Disease Profiles & Risk Attribution

-Within each of the diseases outlined above, there are multivariate reasons as to how they develop, their associated risk exposures, and what we can do to mitigate them.
+Within each of the cause-specific mortality outlined above, there are multivariate reasons as to how they develop, their associated risk exposures, and what we can do to mitigate them.
 In the following section I uniquely identified each of these diseases, provided a summary from the National Library of Medicine, identified their risk factors and quantified relevant public health metrics.

 ## Cardiovascular diseases